Happy New Year, friends! How did your night end? Did you get to enjoy a cocktail or two? We hope it was memorable.

 - 1 cup raw or roasted walnuts

-- Place chopped apple on a baking sheet and toss with olive oil, maple syrup, 1/4 tsp cinnamon, and a healthy pinch sea salt.
+- Place chopped apple on a baking sheet and toss with olive oil, maple syrup, cinnamon, and sea salt.
 Bake for 15-20 minutes or until soft and fragrant.
 Set aside.

 - In a food processor, grind nuts into a meal – a few chunkier pieces are OK.
 Then add dates and pulse until a loose dough is formed.
 Transfer mixture to a mixing bowl.